inno-devops-labs/S25-core-course-labs/terraform/TF.md

 - **Challenge:** Repository rename error
   *Solution: Kept the existing repository name or used `terraform state rm`*

-## **Terraform Best Practices for GitHub**
-1. **Avoid Hardcoding Secrets**
-   - Store API tokens in **environment variables** instead of Terraform files.

-2. **Use Version Control for Terraform Files**
-   - Store `.tf` files in Git and use proper versioning.

-3. **Use `terraform plan` Before Applying Changes**
-   - Always check planned changes to avoid unintended modifications.

-4. **Use `terraform import` for Existing Resources**
-   - Avoid duplication errors by importing existing repositories instead of creating new ones.

-5. **Apply Branch Protection Rules Carefully**
-   - GitHub requires Pro accounts for protected branches in private repos.

-6. **Keep Terraform State Secure**
-   - Use **remote backends** like S3 with state locking to avoid conflicts.

-7. **Modularize Terraform Configuration**
-   - Break down Terraform files into separate modules for better management.

 ## Terraform show - GitHub
 ```